crazoter/My-Docs/docs/manga_reviews.md

   * The story has some sweet shoujo moments and the expressions are well drawn.
   * However, the story is abysmal and that makes it very disappointing; even if I were to give the plot suspension of belief, it is just too nonsensical to enjoy it.
 I don't expect much from a shoujo, but come on.
 At least make the plot coherent.
   * **Major spoilers ahead, so don't read if you mind spoilers.** But in my opinion, if you're thinking about reading this, you should know what you're getting into.
 Don't go for a swim in the lake without knowing what kind of crocodile's swimming in it.
     * [SPOILER]: Why do I say the plot is nonsensical?
-Because when we are introduced to magic, we learn from the one who cast the spell that magic cannot have any power over the dead, and that when the magic medium dies, the spell is broken (here, I'm ignoring the fact that the stupid woman used her *all* of her remaining magic force to grant a child a wish, even though she obviously has no intention to do so).
+Because when we are introduced to magic, we learn from the one who cast the spell that magic cannot have any power over the dead, and that when the magic medium dies, the spell is broken (here, I'm ignoring the fact that the stupid woman used her *all* of her remaining magic force to grant a child a wish, even though she obviously didn't have, nor should've have had, any intention to do so).
 This whole "What magic was cast on the MC and how do you complete it?" is a huge part of the story and is brought up time and again, so there is a lot of anticipation about it.
 Yet the purpose of the circle is not explained, its relation to the tarot cards are not explained, and there so many gaping plot points, like the fact that both characters die before it could be completed.
 By the story's own logic, the spell is broken when the spell's medium dies, and thus nothing good should happen; in fact, nothing at all should happen.
-Yet the spell is suddenly fully capable of sending the character back in time to he was a youth, this time equipped with the full knowledge of what transpired in his previous life.
+Yet the spell is suddenly fully capable of sending the character back in time to when he was a youth, this time equipped with the full knowledge of what transpired in his previous life.
 There is zero explanation, zero foreshadowing, zero anything; it just happens.
 How?
 Why?
 There is no explanation.
 For all I know, this could just be a dream that the protagonist is having while he is bleeding out in the real world.
 And that is why I find it all so nonsensical and stupid.
 Had the author given this more thought, this manhwa could've been so much better.
 Instead, what we have is an ending that invalidates *the entire manhwa*, because this whole story literally revolves around learning more about the spell, completing it and fulfilling the wishes of its caster; in doing so, the duo would perhaps get a good ending of some sort.
 Unfortunately, the way this was handled is just utterly disappointing.
     * [SPOILER]: The bad ending leads me to think about the sequence of events that led to its occurrence, and that only magnified my dissatisfaction with the execution of the story.
 The level of security and protection accorded to the protagonists is unrealistically pathetic.
 Even though they are incredibly rich, rich enough to own their own castle and port, and also possesses sufficient political clout and military strength to make the crown prince perceive them as a threat to his right to the throne, the duchess' *entire* security detail can be killed by a single assassin, and their *entire* castle defences can be penetrated in less than an hour (as opposed to a siege which would last days or months).
 The level of political intrigue is likewise very lacking as well.
 The main character chooses to perform a rescue *on his lonesome*, without any strategizing, preparation or plans whatsoever.
 No money was invested on assassins, poisons, secret assassination techniques, political allies; nothing.
 He just charges in and dies with the main protagonist.
 I am aware that this is a shoujo manga so plot may not be its strong point, but the quality of storytelling is a little too lacking here.
-You could tell me that a magic circle suddenly appear on their dead bodies and the two are reborn as witch and warlock, and that story would still make as much sense as the current story.
+You could tell me that a magic circle suddenly appeared on their dead bodies and the two are reborn as witch and warlock, and that story would still make as much sense as the current story.
-    * [SPOILER]: This story has a bad ending in both senses of the word; one is the incoherent "I am suddenly young again with all knowledge to make this new life awesome", and the second is that the protagonists die a miserable death with 0 ability to resist the bad guy (largely due to their own incompetence).
+    * [SPOILER]: This story has a bad ending in both senses of the word; one is the cop-out ending of "I am suddenly young again with all knowledge, and thus I create my happy ending", and the second is that the protagonists die a miserable death with 0 ability to resist the bad guy (largely due to their own incompetence).

 </TabItem>